jmevel/KeePassPluginsSourceCode/README.md

 ## Synopsis

-This code automatically extracts KeePass plugins' source code to a specified folder.
+This code automatically extracts KeePass plugins' source code from the PLGX files.
 In order to make it work you have to compile your own keepass.exe

 Works with KeePass v2.35